neelgokhale/NumberphileMath/README.md

-# Numberphile_math
+# Numberphile Math
-I love Numberphile!
+I love [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A)!
 These functions were coded in my feeble attempts to generate a python package filled with math-related madness (and sometimes, beauty).

 Disclaimer: I know nothing about Number Theory...